Sant720/sandwich/content/docs/sandwich/core-principles.md

 Use your ingredients to generate contrast across two main dimensions: **texture** and **flavor**.

 > [!TIP]
-> Identify the qualities of your bread and star ingredient first.
+> Identify the **qualities of your bread and star ingredient first**.
 Then select ingredients that complement them with contrasting textures or flavors.

 ### Texture contrast